-Includes (i) 166,750 shares of Common Stock held by Goldfarb Family Partners, L.L.C., of which Mr. Goldfarb is the sole Manager; (ii) 92,802 shares of Common Stock owned by The Morris and Arlene Goldfarb Family Foundation, Inc., of which Mr. Goldfarb is the President and Treasurer; (iii) 882,600 shares of Common Stock held by Morris and Arlene Goldfarb, as joint tenants; (iv) 29,666 shares of Common Stock owned by Arlene Goldfarb, Mr. Goldfarb's wife; (v) 200,000 Common Shares held by The Morris Goldfarb 2012 Delaware Trust (Mr. Goldfarb serves as a member of the Trust Committee of the Trust which directs the Trustee's decisions as to voting and disposition of the Common Shares held in the Trust); (vi) 200,000 shares held by The Arlene Goldfarb 2012 Delaware Trust (Arlene Goldfarb, Mr. Goldfarb's wife, serves as a member of the Trust, which directs the Trustee's decisions as to voting and disposition of the Trust, which directs the Trustee's decisions as to voting and disposition of the Trust, which directs the Trustee's decisions as to voting and disposition of the Shares held in the Trust, which directs the Trustee's decisions as to voting and disposition of the shares held in the Trust, which directs the Trustee's decisions as to voting and disposition of the shares held in the Trust).
-In addition to the shares listed in the table, Mr. Goldfarb has the right to receive an aggregate of 229,202 shares pursuant to restricted stock unit ("RSU") awards for which performance conditions have been satisfied, subject to the satisfaction of required time vesting period.
+(1) Includes (i) 166,750 shares of Common Stock held by Goldfarb Family Partners, L.L.C., of which Mr. Goldfarb is the sole Manager; (ii) 92,802 shares of Common Stock owned by The Morris and Arlene Goldfarb Family Foundation, Inc., of which Mr. Goldfarb is the President and Treasurer; (iii) 882,600 shares of Common Stock owned jointly by Mr. Goldfarb and his wife, Arlene Goldfarb; (iv) 29,666 shares of Common Stock owned by Arlene Goldfarb; (v) 200,000 shares of Common Stock held by The Morris Goldfarb 2012 Delaware Trust (Mr. Goldfarb serves as a member of the Trust Committee of the Trust, which directs the Trustee's decisions as to voting and disposition of the shares held in the Trust); (vi) 200,000 shares of Common Stock held by The Arlene Goldfarb 2012 Delaware Trust (Arlene Goldfarb serves as a member of the Trust committee of the Trust, which directs the Trustee's decisions as to voting and disposition of the shares held in the Trust); (vi) 200,000 shares of Common Stock held by The Arlene Goldfarb 2012 Delaware Trust (Arlene Goldfarb serves as a member of the Trust Committee of the Trust, which directs the Trustee's decisions as to voting and disposition of the shares held in the Trust).
+The shares listed in the table include 32,721 shares pursuant to restricted stock unit ("RSU") awards, which will vest within 60 days of March 3, 2018.
+In addition to the shares listed in the table, Mr. Goldfarb has the right to receive an aggregate of 172,904 shares pursuant to ("RSU") awards for which performance conditions have been satisfied, subject to the satisfaction of required time vesting period.
 Mr. Goldfarb also has the right to receive an aggregate of 262,623 shares of Common Stock pursuant to RSU awards, subject to the satisfaction of performance conditions and required time vesting periods.